paulrobertlloyd/paulrobertlloyd-content/articles/2017-01-06-designing_systems_part_1.markdown

   locality: Bexhill-on-Sea
   country_name: England
 summary: "In the first part of a three-part essay about design systems, I review two approaches for the creation of something equally as complex: a city."
-photo:
+featured:
-  - url: /media/2017/006/a1/brasilia_satellite.jpg
+  url: /media/2017/006/a1/brasilia_satellite.jpg
   alt: Brasília, seen from above, looks like a bird or a plane.
 category:
   - architecture
   - brasília